hotwax/oms-documentation/Fulfillment/APIs/Outstanding orders.md

 # Outstanding Orders API

 Fetches a comprehensive list of all orders that are brokered at a facility for fulfillment.
-To get the Outstanding orders, you will need to call the /solr-query endpoint with the POST method.
+To get the outstanding orders, you will need to call the /solr-query endpoint with the POST method.

 ## Request